What Is the “Implied Covenant of Quiet Enjoyment”?

 What Does It Mean To Break The Implied Covenant of Quiet Enjoyment?

-Sometimes, landlords might accidentally break the promise of quiet enjoyment.
-This can happen if they enter the property without telling the tenant first, don't fix important things that are broken, or ignore complaints about noise.
+Sometimes, landlords might accidentally breach the promise of quiet enjoyment.
+This can happen if they enter the property without telling the renter first, don't fix important things that are broken, or ignore complaints about noise.

-To keep things smooth regarding a tenant's quiet enjoyment, it's good to know what actions might break this promise.
+To keep things smooth regarding a tenant's quiet enjoyment, it's good to know what actions might breach this promise.
 Here are some common ways this can happen:

 Ignoring Repair Needs

-It's your job to keep the place livable and safe.
-If you don't fix home maintenance issues like leaks or a broken heater quickly, it's like you're not keeping your promise for a peaceful and safe home thus affecting the a tenant's ability to enjoy their home in peace.
+It's your job as a landlord to keep the place livable and safe.
+If landlords don't fix home maintenance and repairs issues like leaks or a broken heater quickly for their tenant, it's considered a breach of your promise for a peaceful and safe home thus affecting the a tenant's ability to enjoy their home in peace.
+You have to fix any maintenance issue and repairs according to the lease.
+Home maintenance is necessary.

 Entering Without Permission

-You need to let your tenant know at least a day ahead if you plan to enter their home, even for things like check-ups or fixing something.
-Dropping by without warning isn't fair to your tenant's privacy, quiet enjoyment and comfort.
+You need to give your tenants a proper notice of at least a day ahead if you plan to enter their home, even for things like check-ups or fixing something.
+Dropping by without warning isn't fair to your tenant's privacy, quiet enjoyment and comfort and it is considered a breach of the tenant's enjoyment.

 Allowing Too Much Noise

-It's up to you to handle loud noises quickly.
-This means dealing with loud neighbors, ongoing construction, or any other loud sounds that make it hard for your tenant to enjoy their home.
+The noises other tenants make is out of the landlord's control.
+However, It's up to landlords to handle loud noises quickly.
+This means dealing with loud neighbors, ongoing construction, or any other loud sounds that make it hard for your tenant to enjoy their home and it is considered a breach of the tenant's enjoyment..

 Cutting Off Basic Needs

-You must make sure your tenant always has access to necessary services like water, heating, and power.
-If these services are cut off on purpose or not fixed quickly when they go out, it's a big problem.
+Landlords must make sure their tenant always has access to necessary services like water, heating, and power as a landlord.
+If these services are cut off on purpose or not fixed quickly when the tenant goes out, it's a big problem.

 someone typing on a computer